-Impairment of financial assets measured at amortized cost
+Impairment of financial assets measured at amortised cost

-At each reporting date the Group recognizes a loss allowance for expected credit losses on financial assets measured at amortized cost.
+At each reporting date the Group recognises a loss allowance for expected credit losses on financial assets measured at amortised cost.

-In establishing the appropriate amount of loss allowance to be recognized, the Group applies either the general approach or the simplified approach, depending on the nature of the underlying group of financial assets.
+In establishing the appropriate amount of loss allowance to be recognised, the Group applies either the general approach or the simplified approach, depending on the nature of the underlying group of financial assets.